gcccheng/oogway/index.md

 Contribution: Designed and implemented GitOps workflows using Argo CD, connecting GitHub branches to Kubernetes namespaces for automated deployments.
 Built Helm-based reusable templates and structured repositories for dynamic environments, and implemented RBAC and project isolation for security.
 Worked with development teams to define deployment flows and ensure smooth integration.

-Value Created: Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
+<strong style="color: #000;">Value Created</strong>: Established a flexible and automated deployment pipeline aligned with GitOps, enabling developers to deploy code seamlessly across environments.
 Improved deployment speed, consistency, and security, and reduced operational overhead by shifting to self-service workflows.

 `project`
 **Implementing Ceph Storage Integration for OpenShift**